 A trust is an estate planning tool used to transfer assets to your heirs, also known as beneficiaries, after your death.
 Once you’ve established a trust, you can designate an individual or institution, known as a trustee, to manage the account for the benefit or your beneficiaries.

 There are many different types of trusts.
 Some become effective when you set them up, while others are only enforceable after death.

 - can reduce or eliminate taxation on the assets you list in the trust.

 Types of Trusts

-A revocable trust can be changed or cancelled at any time by the creator (grantor), who often acts as the trustee.
+A revocable trust can be changed or canceled at any time by the creator (grantor), who often acts as the trustee.
 The grantor still owns the assets in the trust; therefore, they must report any revenue generated by the trust on their taxes.
 Revocable trusts become irrevocable when the trustor dies.